irvang/L-system-generator/README.md

 Uses openFrameworks v.
 0.9.8.

 Example of the program as binary files (applications):

   -For Mac : http://irvingangulo.com/assets/l-system-generator-examples/examples-mac-l-system-generator.zip

   -For Windows: http://irvingangulo.com/assets/l-system-generator-examples/exmples-windows-l-system-generator.zip

+To run the examples: extract file and double click on each example.

--In order to run:
+-In order to execute program from sources:

 a) Download and install openFrameworks from this page : http://openframeworks.cc/download/ .

 b) Generate project, and use this folder as your source (no addons needed).

--To set new L-system:
+-To set new L-system in program:

 a) On LSystem.cpp, line 5, set your starting axiom.